All Episodes

 Live free or die.

-Well, we'll die and we'll go to South Carolina and try and pick up our political uh chips and fortunes there.
+Well, we'll die and we'll go to South Carolina and try and pick up our political chips and fortunes there.

-Uh and the other is, you know, Mayor Bloomberg, by the way, nobody ever sees the guy.
+And the other is, you know, Mayor Bloomberg, by the way, nobody ever sees the guy.

-He's just been spending millions and zillions and millions of dollars on ads, and you know, 17 years support stop and frisk.
+He's just been spending millions and zillions and millions of dollars on ads.

 That's not really even the issue here.